n-dimensional data interpolation (table lookup)

 extrapolate=true is used by default.

-If the option container=c is given, where c is an appropriately sized rtable, then the computation is performed in-place and the result is returned in c. c must be of the correct size and datatype to match the output of the routine.
-With this option, no additional memory is allocated to store the result; this is a programmer-level feature that can be used to reduce memory usage and decrease the time spent by Maple's garbage collector.
+If the option container=c is given, where c is an appropriately sized and typed rtable, then the result is written into c. c must be of the correct size and datatype to match the output of the routine.
+If ydata (and thus c) have only real values, then with this option, no additional memory is allocated to store the result; this is a programmer-level feature that can be used to reduce memory usage and decrease the time spent by Maple's garbage collector.
+If nonreal values are present, then the output is still copied into c, but there are no memory savings.
 The default is container=false, in which case Maple creates and returns a new rtable containing the result.

 An introductory example.
 Suppose a signal is sampled several times over a given interval of time: